AimeeKnight/NSS-Chronicles/user_stories.md

 As the NSS president<br />
 In order to see all cohorts<br />
-I want to be able to search for all chorts
+I want to be able to search for all cohorts

   - User runs `nss cohort list`
   - The list of all cohorts is returned